-I'm a Senior Research Assistant, part of the CHORDS research group within Computing Science and Mathematics at Stirling, and also a Visiting Fellow in Civil and Building Engineering at Loughborough University.
+I'm a Senior Research Assistant (Research Fellow), part of the CHORDS research group within Computing Science and Mathematics at Stirling, and also a Visiting Fellow in Civil and Building Engineering at Loughborough University.
 I'm interested in value-added optimisation: techniques that yield optimal or near-optimal solutions but also reveal underlying information about the problem to better support decision making.
 My main focus is in metaheuristics, including evolutionary algorithms and estimation of distribution algorithms; related issues such as fitness modelling (and mining such models), handling constraints and multiple objectives, and decision support.
 I am also interested in the underlying theory of what makes particular algorithms suited to particular problems.
 I work in application areas including scheduling and simulation-based optimsation in civil engineering and transport.

 I have some teaching and supervision responsbilities which can be found here, and if you'd like to have a chat about anything (though ideally related to one of the things mentioned in these pages) you can view my availability here.